ralfspoeth/json/README.md

     var immutable = new Builder(...).add(...).add(...).build();

-It does make much sense to provide builders for the basic data types; yet very much so for the aggregate data types.
+It does not make much sense to provide builders for the basic data types; yet very much so for the aggregate data types.
 This is one reason why we introduced the distinction between the two.